pulumi/pulumi-pulumiservice/CONTRIBUTING.md

 This section is for Pulumi employees only.

-To release a new version of the provider, follow the procedure below:
+To release a new version of the provider, follow steps below:
-1. Create a release
-   - Run below commands, replacing `X.XX.XX` with your new version.
-This will use your codefreeze commit as source for the new release.
+- Run release commands, replacing `X.XX.XX` with your new version.
      ```
      git checkout main
      git pull
      git tag sdk/vX.XX.XX
      git tag vX.XX.XX
      git push origin vX.XX.XX
      git push origin sdk/vX.XX.XX
      ```
 - Github Actions will automatically build, test and then publish the new release to all the various package managers
 - Once that is done, you will see your version in [Releases](https://github.com/pulumi/pulumi-pulumiservice/releases)
-    - The version will have a description from `CHANGELOG_PENDING.md`
-1. Codefreeze
-   - Move all the items from `CHANGELOG_PENDING.md` to `CHANGELOG.md`, under a new version that you are releasing
-   - Make a PR like [this example](https://github.com/pulumi/pulumi-pulumiservice/pull/255)
-   - Get an approval and merge it in

 ## Getting Help